-The cost of Living Latin in Rome (High School) is $3450.
+The cost of Living Latin in Rome High School is $4500.
 This amount includes tuition, housing, meals, site visits, course materials, and transportation to and from Rome's Fiumicino airport.
 Airfare is not included.

-The Paideia Institute is able to offer a number of full and partial scholarship to students with financial need.
+The Paideia Institute is able to offer a number of full and partial scholarships to students with financial need.
 Please visit our scholarships page to learn more.
-There is also an essay contest with a trip to participate in Living Latin in Rome High School as a prize.

 "It wasn’t until the third day that it all just clicked.
 This elusive ‘it’ is hard to define, but I think it’s something like ‘the big picture.’
 It’s the reason why we were here in Rome and not back in New York.
 It happened when we were in a bath house at Ostia.
 After the now familiar translation session, we sang a song together.
 That was when it all dawned upon me.
 Here I was, singing a song in the very same chamber that must have once held its very own author some 1500 years ago.
 That moment was the start of everything.
 From then on, I was a part of it all, not an idle spectator.
 I was living in it, not just reading about it."

 "It was not my first time leaving the country without my parents, but it was the first time I traveled without people I knew.
 At first I was scared to do so, but then we reached to Rome, and I found myself talking to the other students like we were old pals.
 We were laughing, singing and throwing around Latin references!
 It was truly a great moment that continued for the rest of the trip.
 I honestly feel like I have made some truly great friends through this experience.
 This has become a trip that I cherish to this day."